Carmendelope/service-net-agent/README.md

 ## Plugin infrastructure

-Agent plugins are defined in `internal/pkg/plugin`, in a subdirectory per plugin.
+Agent plugins are defined in `internal/pkg/agentplugin`, in a subdirectory per plugin.
+The architecture is mostly generic (in `pkg/plugin`), with the only Agent-specific addition being the heartbeat data collection.
 A plugin can be instantiated, started and stopped.
 Furthermore, each plugin has a set of commands with parameters that it can execute.

 A plugin should register itself with the (default) plugin registry in its `init()` function by calling `plugin.Register(plugin *PluginDescriptor)`. `PluginDescriptor` contains all plugin information: name, description, constructor function and list of commands.
 The constructor function will return an instance of the specific plugin - which is an implementation of the `Plugin` interface: